jafarijason/tmp_vm_provisioner/README.md

 # tmp_vm_provisioner
-A wrapper for redis client
+A wrapper provision vm on on-premise or cloud, All you need to have your ssh config